Arizona Medicaid Definition

 For Arizona elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – QIT’s, also referred to as Miller Trusts, are a type of Special Treatment Trusts (STT’s) for Medicaid applicants who are over the income limit, but still cannot afford to pay for their long-term care.
 (For Arizona Medicaid purposes, a Miller Trust is often called an Income-Only Trust.)
-This type of trust offer a way for individuals over the Medicaid income limit to still qualify for long-term care Medicaid, as money deposited into a QIT does not count towards Medicaid’s income limit.
+This type of trust offers a way for individuals over the Medicaid income limit to still qualify for long-term care Medicaid, as money deposited into a QIT does not count towards Medicaid’s income limit.
 In simple terms, one’s excess income (over the Medicaid limit) is directly deposited into a trust, in which a trustee is named, giving that individual legal control of the money.
 The account must be irreversible, meaning once it has been established, it cannot be changed or canceled, and must have Arizona Health Care Cost Containment System (AHCCCS) listed as the remainder beneficiary.
-In addition, the money in the account can only be used for very specific purposes, such as paying long term care services / medical expenses accrued by the Medicaid enrollee.
+In addition, the money in the account can only be used for very specific purposes, such as paying for long term care services / medical expenses accrued by the Medicaid enrollee.
 As previously stated, the income in this account is exempt from Medicaid’s income limit.
 However, the deposited income is counted towards calculating one’s “Share of Cost”, which is the amount towards medical expenses in which a Medicaid applicant must contribute.
 In most cases, there is only a share of cost if one resides in a nursing home facility.

 Unfortunately, Income Only Trusts do not assist one with extra assets in qualifying for Medicaid.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above option cannot assist one in reducing their extra assets.
 However, one can “spend down” assets by spending excess assets on non-countable assets, such as home modifications (wheelchair ramps, roll-in showers, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair) prepaying funeral and burial expenses, and paying off debt.